Vittozich/react-test-app/README.md

 `function SomeComponent({name : newName, secondName : newSecondName}) {... `<---this is with only 2 props and use rename - second argument is new, first - is prop

+2. Try to create my own hook:

+If create a hook wich warm up with `useEffect` with `async` function - all asynchrony will be broken, pages start flicker, again.
+(I use it in `CommentsPage`).

+To good work `async` functions need call that finction in `useEffect`.
+But not just create a hook wich contains inside same structure.

 <hr>
 <hr>